prem878/Ares/README.md

 # Ares Programming Language

 Welcome to Ares, a high-level programming language designed for simplicity, flexibility, and optimal performance.
-My name is Prem, and I'm excited to introduce you to the key features of Ares.
+My name is Prem, and I'm excited to introduce you to my new programming language and the key features of Ares.

 ## Features